Key Takeaways

 1.

-The Attractive Growth and Undervalued reference in this material relates to underlying characteristics of the portfolio holdings.
-There is no guarantee that the Portfolio’s performance will be positive as equity markets are volatile and an investor may lose money.
-Past performance is not a guarantee of future returns.
 Five-year EPS Growth Rate (5-year EPS) is the average annualized earnings per share growth for a company over the past 5 years.
 The values shown are the weighted average of the 5-year EPS of the stocks in the Portfolio or Index.
-Approximately 2.71% of the assets of the Portfolio are not accounted for in the calculation of 5-year EPS as relevant information on certain companies is not available to the Advisors’ data provider.
+Approximately 2.20% of the assets of the Portfolio are not accounted for in the calculation of 5-year EPS as relevant information on certain companies is not available to the advisors’ data provider.
 Forward Price/Earnings (Forward P/E) Ratio is a stock’s price at the date indicated divided by the company’s forecasted earnings for the following 12 months based on estimates provided by the Fund’s data provider.
 These values for both the Fund and the Index are the weighted average of the stocks in the portfolio or Index.

 2.